18 Best Baby Breakfast Recipes

 15. Suji (Semolina) Halwa

-Another great Indian option you could introduce baby to, and we can guarantee he will love it is this halwa.
-This boasts of the rich sweetness of all Indian sweets.
+Another tremendous Indian option you could introduce baby to, and we can guarantee he will love it, is this halwa.
+It boasts the rich sweetness of all Indian sweets.

 Ingredients